About MTSO

 Degree programs

-MTSO offers five graduate degrees: the Master of Divinity prepares students for ordained ministry; the Master of Arts in Counseling Ministries provides an education in counseling, with tracks in chemical dependency and pastoral counseling; the Master of Theological Studies offers concentrated study in academic areas of theology; the Master of Arts in Practical Theology serves students planning educational and youth ministry; the Doctor of Ministry is an advanced degree program for professionals in ministry.
+MTSO offers five graduate degrees: the Master of Divinity prepares students for ordained ministry; the Master of Arts in Social Justice equips students to lead, organize, educate and collaborate in diverse contexts; the Master of Theological Studies offers concentrated study in academic areas of theology; the Master of Arts in Public Theology deepens the knowledge and skills of those working to build societal peace, justice and the common good; the Doctor of Ministry is an advanced degree program for professionals in ministry.

 Library

-The Dickhaut Library, whose white-columned portico greets visitors to the campus, contains more than 130,000 volumes.
-Borrowers have access to 48 million volumes from other libraries through the OhioLINK system.
+The Dickhaut Library, whose white-columned portico greets visitors to the campus, contains 102,000 volumes.
+Borrowers have access to 46 million volumes from other libraries through the OhioLINK system.

 Worship

-Chapel services are held at 11:30 a.m.
-Tuesdays and Wednesdays in the Alford Centrum.
+Chapel services are held at 1 p.m.
+Tuesdays in the Alford Centrum.
 Services generally last less than an hour, and the public is welcome.

 Outdoor facilities

-Our campus features a mile-long walking path, an outdoor chapel, a community garden, a pond graced by a gazebo and a labyrinth, and, hidden under a canopy of trees near a quiet stream, the Chiles Memorial Garden.
+Our campus features a mile-long walking path, an outdoor chapel, a pond graced by a gazebo and a labyrinth, and, hidden under a canopy of trees near a quiet stream, the Chiles Memorial Garden.

 Tuition and financial aid

-MTSO’s 2012-13 tuition is $580 per semester hour.
-(A printable 2012-13 tuition and fees PDF is available here.)
+Our 2019-20 tuition is $804 per semester hour.
 Full-tuition scholarships are among the many financial-aid options we offer.
+The average non-loan aid award is $12,000 a year.

 Housing and dining

-We offer a range of student accommodations, from small apartments for those who are on campus only a few nights per week to townhome apartments for married students and families.
-Students also are served by the Café at Dunn Dining Hall, which is open when classes are in session.
+We offer accommodations from small apartments for those who are on campus only a few nights per week to townhome apartments for married students and families.
+Students also are served fresh food, much of it from Seminary Hill Farm, in Dunn Dining Hall, which is open when classes are in session.

 Accreditation